München Hauptbahnhof: Reconstruction

 The construction of a second S-Bahn trunk route (a second main tunnel route through the centre of Munich) with a second S-Bahn station has begun in 2018.
 While the new U-Bahn line, designated as U9, has been planned and approved, the construction has yet to begun and would not be completed until 2035 at latest.
 However, the construction of third U-Bahn station for U9 line has been incorporated at the same time to expedite the completion of three projects at the same site.

 On 24 October 2018, the reconstruction project was officially launched with the removal of large clock on the eastern main façade, which will be transferred to the new building as a link to the past.
 Shortly after the launch, the eastern entrance hall and middle part of the large building were demolished for the construction of second S-Bahn and third U-Bahn stations.

 The three projects are expected to be completed by 2028.

 Station layout

-Apart from Lindau Hauptbahnhof, München Hauptbahnhof is the only major terminal station in Bavaria.
-The station is used by about 450,000 passengers a day and is one of 21 stations classified by Deutsche Bahn as a category 1 station.
-There are 32 tracks, split over the original three stations:
+Apart from Lindau-Insel station (called Lindau Hauptbahnhof until 2020), München Hauptbahnhof is the only major terminal station in Bavaria.
+It has 32 platform tracks and is made up of three station parts and an operationally independent S-Bahn station with two additional tracks.